crgk/crgk.github.io/_posts/2023-02-02-ideas-that-impacted-me.md

 ### People are happy to follow
 You are likely ready to lead earlier than you think.

 Don't stop yourself from being seen as an expert.
-Our leaders at Workiva are rarely territorial or greedy for more responsibility.
+Leaders at a healthy organization aren't territorial or greedy for more responsibility.
 When somebody steps up and claims authority in an area that motivates them, it's always welcome.

 If you tell yourself to wait for an invitation or leadership assignment, you are holding yourself back.